lensvol/LondonRising/README.md

 Speaking of references, there are a lot of those.
 Most of the in-game objects contain, are contained by or in other ways connect to other objects.
-One-to-one, one-to-many and many-to-one relations all exist in here - and to understand what's going on, we need a way to easily follow the links.
+One-to-one, one-to-many and many-to-many relations all exist in here - and to understand what's going on, we need a way to easily follow the links.
 Pulling the 'internal database', figuring out its structure and turning into actual, well-designed relational DB might be a good